anchore/grype/test/quality/README.md

 False negatives represent matches that should have been made by the tool but were missed.
-We should always make certain that this value does not increase between releases of grype.
+We should always make certain that this value does not increase between releases of griffon.

 ## Assumptions

 1. **Comparing vulnerability results taken at different times is invalid**.
    We leverage the yardstick result-set feature to capture all vulnerability results at one time for a specific image and tool set.
 Why?
-If we use grype at version `a` on monday and grype at version `b` on tuesday and attempt to compare the results, if differences are found it will not be immediately clear why the results are different.
-That is, it is entirely possible that the vulnerability databases from the run of `b` simply had more up to date information, and if `grype@a` were run at the same time (on tuesday) this reason can be almost entirely eliminated.
+If we use griffon at version `a` on monday and griffon at version `b` on tuesday and attempt to compare the results, if differences are found it will not be immediately clear why the results are different.
+That is, it is entirely possible that the vulnerability databases from the run of `b` simply had more up to date information, and if `griffon@a` were run at the same time (on tuesday) this reason can be almost entirely eliminated.

 2. **Comparing vulnerability results across images with different digests is invalid**.